 In 1843, Frederick Douglass made his first visit to Syracuse as a young man in his 20’s to lecture against slavery.
 Local abolitionists were considered a troublesome faction at the time and were unable to secure a meeting hall for Douglass’ talk.
 He chose to speak in the southeast corner of Fayette Park, across Townsend Street from the Hamilton White House, and drew an audience of 500.

-Douglass returned many times as an abolitionist speaker here, making presentations at various venues.
+Douglass returned to Syracuse many times as an abolitionist speaker, making presentations at various venues and parks.
 Some of his most famous speeches in Syracuse occurred on the anniversary of the Jerry Rescue on October 1.
 Each year after the rescue in 1851, Syracuse abolitionists held a rally that drew thousands, as a way to remind federal authorities and opponents of their oppositions to slavery.
 Douglass came from Rochester every time to speak, once using the manacles that held Jerry as a symbol of the effort to end slavery.
 Douglass later wrote that the Jerry Rescue was one of the most important events in America’s efforts to fight slavery.

 With so many visits here, and Rev. Jermain Loguen being a good friend, it is not surprising that after the Civil War.
 Douglass’s son Lewis would marry Loguen’s daughter, Helen, right here in Syracuse at Loguen’s house in1868.